Latent tuberculosis: Treatment efficacy

 There is no guaranteed "cure" for LTB.
-"People infected with TB bacteria have a lifetime risk of falling ill with TB..." with those who have compromised immune systems, those with diabetes and those who use tobacco at greater risk.
+"People infected with TB bacteria have a lifetime risk of falling ill with TB..."; those who have compromised immune systems, those with diabetes, and those who use tobacco are at greater risk.

-A person who has taken the complete course of Isoniazid (or other full course prescription for TB) on a regular, timely schedule may have been cured.
+A person who has taken a complete course of isoniazid (or other full-course prescription for TB) on a regular, timely schedule may have been cured.
 "Current standard therapy is isoniazid (INH) which reduces the risk of active TB by as much as 90 percent (in patients with positive LTBI test results and fibrotic pulmonary lesions compatible with tuberculosis) if taken daily for 9 months."
-However, if a person has not completed the medication exactly as prescribed, the "cure" is less likely, and the "cure" rate is directly proportional to following the prescribed treatment specifically as recommended.
+However, if a person has not completed the medication course exactly as prescribed, a "cure" is less likely, and the "cure" rate is directly proportional to following the prescribed treatment specifically as recommended.
 Furthermore, "If you don't take the medicine correctly and you become sick with TB a second time, the TB may be harder to treat if it has become drug resistant."
-If a patient were to be cured in the strictest definition of the word, it would mean that every single bacterium in the system is removed or dead, and that person cannot get TB (unless re-infected).
+If a patient were cured in the strictest definition of the word, this would imply that every single bacterium in the system is removed or dead, and that the person cannot get TB (unless reinfected).
 However, there is no test to assure that every single bacterium has been killed in a patient's system.
-As such, a person diagnosed with LTB can safely assume that, even after treatment, they will carry the bacteria – likely for the rest of their lives.
+For this reason, a person diagnosed with LTB can safely assume that, even after treatment, they still carry the bacteria—likely for the rest of their lives.
 Furthermore, "It has been estimated that up to one-third of the world's population is infected with M. tuberculosis, and this population is an important reservoir for disease reactivation."
-In areas where TB is endemic, treatment may be even less certain to "cure" TB, as reinfection could trigger activation of LTB already present even in cases where treatment was followed completely.
+In areas where TB is endemic, treatment may be even less certain to "cure" TB, because reinfection could trigger activation of LTB already present even in cases where treatment was followed completely.